scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ### Writing to input stream

-You can write to instance input stream using our CLI or API.
+You can write to instance input stream using our CLI, REST API, or API Client.

 ## Transforming data
 Transforming data is really a combination of consuming and producing, usually with some logic in between.
 Let’s filter the incoming input stream of numbers to include only the even ones.